60-lines-of-python/calculator/README.rst

 Unary minus is pretty straight-forward, as is parentheses, except for the fact that I have to ensure there is a matching close parenthesis (")"), otherwise it's a syntax error.

 Finally, there's a catch-all syntax error.
-Both syntax error messages are a little but complicated by the fact that I want to say what the offending character is that I wasn't expecting.
+Both syntax error messages are a little bit complicated by the fact that I want to say what the offending character is that I wasn't expecting.
 This is usually the next character in the line, but it could be that there `is` no next character in the line!
 In which case I complain that the I got ``<EOL>`` (End-Of-Line) instead of what I was expecting.